 Welcome to the Nanoscale & Mesoscale Energy Materials Research Group of Prof. Bryan M. Wong at the University of California, Riverside!

 Prof. Bryan M. Wong is an assistant professor in the Department of Chemical & Environmental Engineering and Materials Science & Engineering Program at UC Riverside.
 He is listed in the Reviews in Computational Chemistry (Volume 27) as a researcher who “regularly publishes in journals that focus on computing at the molecular level.”
-Prof. Wong received his Ph.D. in physical chemistry from the Massachusetts Institute of Technology (MIT) in 2007 and was appointed as an Associate Editor for RSC Advances in 2016.
+Prof. Wong received his Ph.D. in physical chemistry from the Massachusetts Institute of Technology (MIT) and is the recipient of several awards including an R&D 100 Award, a Department of Energy (DOE) Early Career Award, and an ACS COMP OpenEye Outstanding Junior Faculty Award in Computational Chemistry.

 We are always interested in motivated visiting scholars, graduate students, and postdoctoral associates joining our group!
 If you are interested in becoming a member of the Nanoscale & Mesoscale Energy Materials Group, please contact Prof. Bryan M. Wong.